splurggy/KQL/README.md

 Expect to see:

--Personal KQL snippets for various use cases.
+- Personal KQL snippets for various use cases.
--In-depth analysis and optimization strategies for KQL queries.
+- In-depth analysis and optimization strategies for KQL queries.
--Guides on leveraging KQL for data analysis and security investigations.
+- Guides on leveraging KQL for data analysis and security investigations.